pure-data/externals-howto/README.rst

       return (void *)x;
     }

-Additional signal inlets are added like other inlets with the routine ``inlet_new``.
-The last two arguments are references to the symbolic selector “signal” in the lookup table.
+Additional signal inlets are added like other inlets with the ``inlet_new`` function.
+The last two arguments are references to the “signal” symbolic selector in the lookup table.

 Signal outlets are also created like normal (message) outlets, by setting the outlet selector to “signal”.